agiliariniosm/Portfolio/_posts/2023-08-06-BikeSales&RFM_customer_analysis.markdown

 tags: [RFM_Scores,CustomerAnalysis,Excel,Tableau,KPMG,SalesData] # add tag
 ---
 ## Summary of Insights
-For this project I analyzed 20,000 rows of transactional data in order to find top customers and the distribution of customers based on RFM (Recency Frequency Monetary) scores.
+I analyzed 20,000 rows of transactional data in order to find top customers and the distribution of customers based on RFM (Recency Frequency Monetary) scores.
 I found that the top customers fell in the following groups: 40-49 years old, mass customers, female, from New South Whales, and from the "manufacturing" job industry.
 I also found that 40.14% customers fell into the 2nd and 3rd quartiles for recency.
 Such customers are a potential flight risk but haven't been lost yet.
 The recommendation is to look into why they these customers haven't bought in a while and likely target them with campaigns and incentives.

 - Used Excel to clean, mitigate, and prepare data for analysis
 - Used Excel to calculate RFM scores and create pivot tables and charts